From Rotations to Unitaries: Reversible Quantum Processes and the Emergence of the $SU(2)-SO(3)$ Homomorphism: Introduction

-Building on this, we go further to investigate transformations between vectors in $\mathds{D}$ (which give rise to quantum states) and the corresponding allowed state transformations in the space of states.
+Building on this, we go further to investigate transformations between vectors in $\mathds{D}$ (which give rise to quantum states in the sense explained above) and the corresponding allowed state transformations in the space of states.
 The sequence of these transformations is expected to make the diagram in Fig.~\ref{fig:1} commute.

 On the one hand, an allowed transformation of a vector in physical space is represented by a rotation, which in turn induces a unitary transformation of the corresponding quantum state.
-This gives rise to the direction $SO(3)\rightarrow SU(2)$ in the isomorphism we aim to recover.
-It corresponds to the path represented by the black arrows in the diagram shown in Fig.~\ref{fig:1}.
+This gives rise to the direction $SO(3)\rightarrow SU(2)$ in the homomorphism we aim to recover.
+It corresponds to the path represented by the black horizontal arrows in the diagram shown in Fig.~\ref{fig:1}.
 On the other hand, the reverse direction, $SU(2) \rightarrow SO(3)$, is obtained by requiring a reversible physical transformation of a quantum state.
 As previously discussed, the only permissible process of this kind is a unitary operation, which translates into a rotation in physical space.
 This step is illustrated by the blue arrows in the diagram.

 To construct both directions in the diagram, we proceed as follows.
 In the next section, we show how a rotation in physical space unambiguously induces a unitary transformation on the quantum state associated with the corresponding vector.
 Section~\ref{Sec.3} provides a brief review of CPTP maps, with a focus on their Kraus representation.
 In particular, we discuss a characterization theorem for invertible CPTP maps with physically admissible inverses.
-Building on this result, in Section~\ref{Sec.4}, we start from a unitary representing a reversible quantum process and reconstruct the associated rotation, thereby recovering the group isomorphism we set out to rediscover.
+Building on this result, in Section~\ref{Sec.4}, we start from a unitary representing a reversible quantum process and reconstruct the associated rotation, thereby recovering the group two-to-one homomorphism we set out to rediscover.
 Finally, Section~\ref{Sec.5} is left for conclusions and some perspectives.